jeffcai/ai-learning/reader-digest/prompt_history.md

     - still not working, fix issue "Cannot find module 'autoprefixer'"
     - fix issue "The current Flask app is not registered with this 'SQLAlchemy' instance.
 Did you forget to call 'init_app', or did you create multiple 'SQLAlchemy' instances?"

+- git log: v3 to be done
+- prompts
+    - continue working on it, to support user registration with social login like google, consider using logto (https://logto.io/)

 AI Agent useful scripts